yct37785/One-For-All/README.md

 7. Place the downloaded `google-services.json` in your app's root directory.

 ## Firebase auth setup
+This section enables Firebase Authentication, including Anonymous and Google Sign-In, for Android builds.

 ### 1. Add the app signing fingerprint
-This step is required for Firebase Authentication and Google Sign-In to function correctly on Android.
+Firebase requires the Android app's signing certificate fingerprint to validate authentication requests.

-1. In the app root directory, run `get-fingerprint.bat` to output the SHA-1 fingerprint of the Android debug signing key used on your machine.
+1. From the app root directory, run `get-fingerprint.bat`.
+This outputs the SHA-1 fingerprint of the Android debug signing key used on your machine.

    <img width="1470" height="422" alt="Screenshot 2025-12-24 020917" src="https://github.com/user-attachments/assets/b6e0fd4c-42ef-4d58-892a-390106baf78c" />